pralab/secml-zoo/datasets/DrebinRed/README.md

 The dataset contains 12,000 benign and 550 malicious applications, with 1,227,080 boolean features each.
 Data is stored in `CSR` sparse format.

-This is a subsample of the *Drebin* dataset.
+It is a subsample of the *Drebin* dataset.
 See https://www.sec.cs.tu-bs.de/~danarp/drebin/ to obtain the full version.

 ### How to use